Panja Tower: 2024: two-year-old season

-In his next race, he was targeted to Asahi Hai Futurity Stakes on December 15 at Kyoto Racecourse as his first grade one stakes challenge.
+In his next race, he was targeted to the Asahi Hai Futurity Stakes on December 15 at Kyoto Racecourse as his first grade one stakes challenge.
 Starting as the fourth favorite, he finished 12th, unable to reproduce his devastating turn of foot.
 Two days later, his connections announced that he is targeted to NHK Mile Cup on spring with a warm-up race in between.

 2025: three-year-old season

 Panja Tower began his classic campaign in the Falcon Stakes on March 22, ridden by Yusuke Fujioka.
-He broke well and traveled mid-pack, he got a clear lane swinging to the home straight and chased with great speed but was unable to catch the winner.
+He broke well and traveled mid-pack; he got a clear lane swinging to the home straight and chased with great speed but was unable to catch the winner.
 He finished fourth by three-quarters of a length to the winner.

-On May 11, he ran his target race, NHK Mile Cup at Tokyo Racecourse over a distance of 1600 meters.
-Starting as the 9th favorite with Kohei Matsuyama back on his saddle, he settled in the mid-pack as his previous races.
+On May 11, he ran his target race, the NHK Mile Cup at Tokyo Racecourse over a distance of 1600 meters.
+Starting as the 9th favorite with Kohei Matsuyama back on his saddle, he settled in the mid-pack as in his previous races.
 Swinging the widest in the final stretch, he unleashed his devastating speed, easily overtaking the Asahi Hai Futurity Stakes winner, Admire Zoom.
 He held off the fast-finishing Magic Sands to win the race by a head, securing his first grade one stakes victory.
 Notably his sire, Tower of London, ran the same race in 2018 as the favorite and lost the race to 12th place.
 He is the first grade one stakes winner for Tower of London as a sire.

 On August 24, Panja Tower won the Keeneland Cup.
-His next planned race is The Golden Eagle on November 1.
+He was then sent to contest his first race abroad, the Golden Eagle in Australia, on November 1, where he finished 5th behind the local filly Autumn Glow.